Skip to main content

 tip

-Since goals are basically sublists with some additional functionality, it's up to you which naming you pick for your goals.
+Since goals are basically nested lists with additional functionality, it's up to you which naming you pick for your goals.
 Let's look at the previous example of tracking movies you'd like to watch.

 You can create a goal a name it "Movies" or use the goal-oriented naming of "Watch more movies".
 Whichever you prefer, and of course, you can use a different naming schemes in other areas.